Fuel guide

 Choose diesel if you: drive 20,000+ km per year, regularly tow heavy loads like caravans or trailers, take long highway trips, or need a 4WD for rural or outback driving where diesel's torque and range offer real advantages.

 Choose petrol if you: drive mostly short city trips under 15km per journey, cover less than 15,000 km per year, don't tow regularly, or prioritise a lower purchase price and cheaper servicing.
-For urban commuters, petrol is almost always the smarter financial choice.
+For urban commuters, petrol is usually the better financial choice.

 Compare fuel prices